McTavishLab/extensiphy/README.md

 ### Apt-get dependency install
-Almost all programs for running RapUp are available with apt-get.
+Almost all programs for running Extensiphy are available with apt-get.
 Hisat2 is not available with apt-get.
 Run the commands found below to install:

 ```bash
 apt-get install raxml